ritiksharma4/ritiksharma4/README.md

 <h1 align="center">Hey <img src="Hi.gif" width="40px" />, I'm Ritik</h1>
 <h3 align="center">I'm an aspiring Data Scientist from Toronto!</h3>

+- 🏫 I currently work as a Technology Consultant at PwC Canada.
+My competency is Salesforce.

-- 🏫 I'm a fourth-year student at UofT majoring in Applied Statistics with a dual minor in Computer Science and GIS
+- :mortar_board: I'm a Honours Bachelor of Science (HBsc) graduate from UofT with a major in Applied Statistics and a dual minor in Computer Science and GIS

 - 👀 I'm interested in Data Science & Analysis, Machine Learning, and Statistical Modelling